panda3d/panda3d-docs/reference/index.rst

    The Panda3D Python API consists of two packages: the :py:mod:`panda3d` core library, which is written in C++, and the :py:mod:`direct` library, which is written in Python.

-This section of the documentation aims to give a complete overview of all the classes and functions defined in these two libraries.
+   The API reference is not available for Panda3D 1.9.
+Use the version selector to switch to the reference for Panda3D 1.10.

 .. only:: cpp